turingschool/curriculum/source/projects/eventmanager.markdown

 puts contents
 ```

-.aside Whether you use Single Quotes or Double Quotes do not matter.
+Whether you use Single Quotes or Double Quotes do not matter.
 They are different in many ways but are essentially the same when representing a string of characters in this case as the initial greeting or the name of the file.

-.aside We are assuming the file is present here.
+We are assuming the file is present here.
 File has the ability to check if a file exists at the specified filepath on the filesystem through `File.exist? "event_attendees.csv"`

 ### Read the File Line By Line